 Integrated Science Assessment (ISA) for Ozone and Related Photochemical Oxidants

 Ozone is a gas that occurs both in the Earth's upper atmosphere and at ground level where it is a key component of urban smog.
 Ground-level ozone causes a variety of effects on human health, vegetation, and ecosystems and it affects climate.
-Human exposure to ozone is associated with respiratory and cardiovascular effects as well as premature death.
+Human exposure to ozone is associated with respiratory and cardiovascular effects.
 Ozone exposure causes visible foliar injury, decreases plant growth and affects ecosystem community composition.

 Peak ozone levels typically occur during hot, dry, stagnant summertime conditions.
 Millions of Americans live in areas where ozone levels exceed EPA's health-based air quality standards, primarily in parts of the Northeast, the Lake Michigan area, parts of the Southeast, southeastern Texas, and parts of California.

-- Learn about the 2013 Final Report: Integrated Science Assessment for Ozone and Related Photochemical Oxidants
+- Learn about the Integrated Science Assessment for Ozone and Related Photochemical Oxidants (2020)

 - Learn about the Ozone Air Quality Standards

 History of the Ozone and Related Photochemical Oxidants Assessments